 Guy On Blind Date Spends Way Too Much Time Talking About Steelers Offensive Line

-The blind date between Kevin Statler, 26, of Summer Hill PA and Brighton Height’s Heather Cromwell, 23, did not go as well as hoped, it was reported Tuesday, when Statler spent an estimated 65% of the evening discussing the Pittsburgh Steelers offensive line.
+PITTSBURGH, PA – The blind date between Kevin Statler, 26, and Heather Cromwell, 23, did not go as well as hoped, it was reported early this morning, when Statler spent an estimated 65% of the evening discussing the Pittsburgh Steelers offensive line.

 “I guess Kevin’s really into football,” said Cromwell later.
-“I don’t really follow it too much.
+“I don’t follow it too much.
 I watch the Super Bowl sometimes, mainly to see the ads, but that’s pretty much it.
 When I told him that I don’t know much about the NFL, I thought we’d move on to a different topic, like our favorite movies or whatever.
-Instead he just launched into this really animated discussion about some rookie offensive-person who’s hurt or something.”
+Instead he just launched into this really animated discussion about some switch to a ‘zoned’ something or other.”

 As of press time, reports differ as to whether or not the two will be seeing each other again.